-These switches scroll through parameter names and values (whichever is currently displayed):
+These switches scroll through parameter names or values:

-When a parameter name is visible Pushing the Down and Up switches scrolls through the parameter names (for example, from SET GEn to VIdEo SY).
+When a parameter name is visible Press the Down and Up switches to scroll through the parameter names (for example, from "SET GEn" to "VIdEo SY").

-When a parameter value is visible These switches scroll through the available parameter values
+When a parameter value is visible Press the Down and Up switches to scroll through the range of values for the current parameter.

-When entering time code values Pressing these two switches simultaneously tabs through the hours:minutes:seconds:frames fields.
+When entering time code values Press the Down and Up switches simultaneously to cycle through the hours:minutes:seconds:frames fields in the time code display.

-Run/Stop/Clear
+Run/Stop/Clear/Esc

-This switch has two functions, depending upon the current mode:
+This switch has two functions, depending on the current mode:

-While generating time code Pressing RUN/STOP starts or stops the time code generator when SYNC I/O is in Generator Preset mode.
+While generating time code Press

+RUN/STOP/CLEAR/ESC to start or stop the time code generator when SYNC I/O is in Generator Preset mode.

-While time code is being displayed Clear resets the counter whenever time code is visible in the LED Time Code display.
+While time code is being displayed Press RUN/STOP/CLEAR/ESC to reset the counter whenever time code is visible in the LED Time Code display.

-Otherwise, the RUN/STOP+CLEAR switch serves as a Cancel button (Clear mode).
+Otherwise, the RUN/STOP/CLEAR/ESC switch serves as a Cancel button.

-Fdit Mode
+Edit Mode